chtompki/reinvent-notes/README.md

 The automated prover shit that Byron Cook did was really amazing.
 Look at formal logic.

 The [s2n](./s2n) talk is really important about how to write code the right way!!

+Elastic File System could be a faster way to do production releases because of nolonger neeidng to install anything.